 In the Code Lyoko episode "Tidal Wave", Odd's final line, "I'm so hungryyyyy!", was ad-libbed by his dub actor.

 In the Daniel and the Lions' Den segment of the first VeggieTales, a render glitch made a sudden flash of light in the background during a scene.
 The animators weren't able to fix it, so they just added a thunder sound effect and made an instant storm, that actually darkens the mood in the right way.

-In My Little Pony: Friendship Is Magic, in the first episode, a pony in the background was given crossed eyes as a joke by an animator, and wasn't intended to be visible.
+In the first episode, a pony in the background was given crossed eyes as a joke by an animator, and wasn't intended to be visible.
 Last minute changes moved a bunch of other characters out of the way, making this pony visible.
 Fans noticed, and were amused, leading to the pony being nicknamed "Derpy Hooves."
 The joke became so famous that the show's creator, Lauren Faust, said "she can be Derpy if everyone likes."

 They also gave her the cross-eyed look in most other episodes she appeared in during post-production in season 1.
 In season 2, her appearances are now fully scripted.